GluuFederation/docs/source/index.md

 [[4.0 Beta](./gg/4.0)] [[1.0](./gg/1.0)]

-### oxTrust Admin APIs
+### oxTrust Admin Configuration APIs
-Beta API extension for administrators to manage configuration and other federation options in the Gluu Server.
+oxTrust API extension for Gluu administrators to programtically manage server configurations and other federation-specific options for their Gluu IAM service.

 [[4.0 Beta](./oxtrust-api/4.0)]